A federal judge in Florida has dismissed a lawsuit against Burger King that claimed its meatless Impossible Whopper deceived vegans and vegetarians.

 The suit was filed last November by seven vegan plaintiffs who sought class-action status.
 They claimed that Burger King’s popular plant-based burger wasn’t a vegetarian product because it was cooked on the same grill as the chain’s beef hamburger patties.

-In their complaint, the plaintiffs claimed that consumers were deceived into paying extra for the Impossible Whopper because they believed it was a vegetarian product, when in fact it was “tainted” by being cooked on the same surface as beef.
+In their report, the plaintiffs claimed that consumers were deceived into paying extra for the Impossible Whopper because they believed it was a vegetarian product, when in fact it was “tainted” by being cooked on the same surface as beef.

 U.S. District Judge Raag Singhal dismissed the suit, saying Burger King never advertised its Impossible Whopper as a vegetarian or vegan product.
 In his opinion, he noted that the seven plaintiffs did not ask Burger King how it cooked its Impossible Whopper or request an alternative.